 Fire-Rate Alerting

 The auto-alert pattern.
 Every scoring component emits fire_rate_24h.
 Below 20% warning, below 5% critical.
-The dashboard that would have caught Hermes weeks earlier — and the template for every scoring bot in the ecosystem.
+The dashboard that would have caught Agent Framework weeks earlier — and the template for every scoring bot in the ecosystem.

 Fire-rate alerting is the single highest-ROI monitoring change any scoring system can make.
-It is also the change that would have caught the Hermes calibrator failure weeks earlier — and every similar silent failure in any system that depends on scoring components with variable fire rates.
+It is also the change that would have caught the Agent Framework calibrator failure weeks earlier — and every similar silent failure in any system that depends on scoring components with variable fire rates.

 The Alert Rules